SirGavith/Sir-s-Scripts/README.md

  - Trys to add a stat command, might scrap soon
 ### v - works
  - Adds 'vanish' command as `/v`, makes you invis w/o particles, and gives you speed and night vision
-### waila - works
- - What am I looking at? - `/script load waila` lets you know exactly what block you're looking at